aragon/aragon-wiki/docs/jobs/openings/dev_rel.md

 ## Developer Relations opening at Aragon

-We are looking for a developer relations to work on the [Aragon dapp](https://github.com/aragon/aragon).
+We are looking for a developer relations to help third party developers create apps on top of the [Aragon dapp](https://github.com/aragon/aragon) and [AragonOS](http://wiki.aragon.one/dev/AragonOS/).

 ### Responsabilities